parthak314/Lab4-Team5/Lab_4.md

 <p align="center"> <img src="images/pseudo.jpg" /> </p><BR>

-> Each student should take one addi and one bne instruction, and check you fully understand why the instruction is map to this machine code.
+> Each student should take one addi and one bne instruction, and check you fully understand why the instruction is mapped to this machine code.
 (See Lecture 6 slide 7.)

 <br>